amiralles/contest/README.md

 ## contest
-Contest is minimalistic testing framework bundled with a freaking fast console runner.
+Contest is minimalistic testing framework bundled with a fast console runner.
 In contrast with most popular testing frameworks, it's based on conventions and it doesn't require a whole lotta of attributes to identify test cases, setups, and so on...
 Point in case, the code reads almost like plain english.

 Down below you’ll find a couple of examples on how to write tests using contest.
 Just add a reference to **Contest.Core.dll** and you are pretty much ready to go.